TITLE 77: PUBLIC HEALTH

 i) Cement Mortar Joints.
 Except for repairs, cement mortar joints are prohibited.

 j) Burned Lead (Welded).
-(For drain, waste and vent system only) Every burned (welded) joint shall be made in such manner that the 2 or more sections to be joined shall be uniformly fused together into one continuous piece.
-The thickness of the weld shall be at least as thick as the lead being joined.
+(For DWV system only) Every burned (welded) joint shall be made so that the two or more sections to be joined shall be uniformly fused together into one continuous piece.
+The weld shall be at least as thick as the lead being joined.

 k) Bituminized Fiber Pipe Joints.
 Joints in bituminized fiber pipe shall be made with tapered type couplings of the same composition as the pipe.
-Joints between bituminized fiber pipe and metal pipe shall be made by means of an adaptor coupling caulked as required in subsection (a) of this Section.
+Joints between bituminized fiber pipe and metal pipe shall be made by means of an adaptor coupling caulked as required in subsection (a).

-B) Polyvinyl chloride (PVC) pipe shall be installed with solvent welded or flanged joints only.
+B) Polyvinyl chloride (PVC) pipe shall be installed with solvent-welded or flanged joints only.
 The pipe shall not be threaded.
 Transition to metallic or other piping shall be made with the use of adaptor fittings.
-The fittings shall be molded from polyvinyl chloride.
-The primer and solvent cement used shall be in accordance with the manufacturer's recommendation for polyvinyl chloride piping.
+The fittings shall be molded from PVC.
+The primer and solvent cement used shall be in accordance with the manufacturer's recommendation for PVC piping.

 3) Joints in Plastic Drainage.
 Joints in plastic drainage piping or vent piping within a building shall be solvent welded.
 Threaded or flanged joints may be used with adaptor fittings.
-The solvent cement shall be specific for the type of piping material.
-O-ring expansion joints are acceptable if accessible.
+The solvent cement shall be specific for the type of piping material listed in Appendix A.Table A. O-ring expansion joints are acceptable if accessible.

 m) Ground Joint Connections.
 Ground joint connections (when accessible) may be used on the inlet or outlet side of a fixture trap or within the trap seal.
 Ground joint connections shall not be used in any inaccessible drainage piping.

 n) No-Hub Soil Pipe Joints.
-Shielded joints for no-hub cast iron soil pipe shall be made with an elastomeric gasket covered by either a stainless steel shield secured by 2 or more stainless steel bands or clamps, or covered by cast iron couplings secured with stainless steel nuts and bolts.
+Shielded joints for no-hub cast iron soil pipe shall be made with an elastomeric gasket covered by either a stainless steel shield secured by two or more stainless steel bands or clamps, or covered by cast iron couplings secured with stainless steel nuts and bolts.
 When a stainless steel shield is used, the shield and clamps shall be corrosion resistant and homogeneous throughout.
-The joint materials shall comply with ASTM C564-78 and CISPI 310-90 and/or FM 1680-1989.
+The joint materials shall comply with ASTM C564 and CISPI 310 or FM 1680.

 2) Compression type joints for copper water tube or brass tube shall be made with brass ferrules and ground joint connections.